Here are the key things you need to know about GDPR!

 3 obligations on businesses to ensure they have secure and effective data protection procedures:

 1. Record data processing activities

 2. Keep personal data secure

 3. Manage Subject Access Requests (SARs).
 NB.
 Data must be provided to the individual within 30 days

 Can you be fined if something goes wrong?

 Whilst there is no need to panic, the short answer is Yes!

 For new agencies, fines can apply if a person’s data is not processed in the right way, or there is a security breach.
 Whilst fines can be as high as 4% of turnover or 20 million Euros, the approach being taken by the UK’s Information Commissioner’s Office (ICO), who will enforce the GDPR, is to help organisations wherever possible, especially where they show a willingness to implement the GDPR across the business.

 What about systems?

-It’s vital that the software you use to support your business processes is GDPR compliant by the 25th May deadline.
+It’s vital that the software you use to support your business processes is GDPR compliant.
 If you are yet to select this type of software, then compliance should be a key element in your decision-making process.